 Again, we often neglect our bathrooms and forget just how often we have to look at them.
 Just a sprig or two of fresh herbs or blossoms will brighten your day and make a world of difference.

-17. Use that Space Next to the Toilet
+27. Use that space next to the toilet.

 Most bathrooms have a sliver of space next to the toilet.
-Why not squeeze in a skinny magazine rack, ladder shelf or a thin rolling shelf?
+Why not squeeze in a skinny magazine rack, ladder shelf, or rolling shelf?

-Like #15, this bathroom refuses to be defined by its size.
-Big, bold patterns create a huge impact in a small space, so just go for it.
+This bathroom refuses to be defined by its size.
+Big, bold patterns create a huge impact in a small space.
+Just go for it!

-Towels, jewelry, brushes, hair dryers, and curling irons all lend themselves well to being hung.
-Whether you’re looking to display your goods or maximize space efficiency, take advantage of these items' flexible extremities and hang them up on a variety of hooks.
+Towels and jewelry lend themselves well to being hung.
+Whether you’re looking to display your goods or maximize space efficiency, hang them up on a variety of hooks.

 Some mirrors are too big and bulky for a small space.
 The softness of a round mirror is a great alternative.

-Between websites like Wayfair and Overstock, not to mention your trusty IKEA and Target, there are SO many options for small temporary storage units.
-Measure your open spaces and search for the perfect unit to slide into them.
+There are so many options for small storage units.
+Measure your open spaces and search for the perfect fit to slide into them.

-Gather toiletries and random attractive bathroom items on top of your toilet.
+Gather toiletries and décor on top of your toilet.
 It’s basically extra counter space, and if you use a tray or decorative bowl/basket it creates a barrier between your things and the toilet.

 Bright, neutral colors are great at reflecting light and making a space feel bigger than it is.
-Sticking with natural materials like stone and porcelain with pops of metal will also help to elevate your wee WC.
+Sticking with natural materials like stone and porcelain will also help to elevate your wee WC.

 Renters may not have this option, but if a remodel is in your foreseeable future, opt for a faucet that mounts to the wall to create extra counter space.